 Nice photos also make a big difference.
 Needless to say, a picture of you with fur babies and smiling can help you to catch homeowners’ attention.

 - the reason you want to house sit

 - whether you’re a solo sitter or a couple

 - your hobbies and interests

-Many house sitting websites will also require you to complete the verification of your identity.
+Many house sitting websites will also require you to complete the ID verification.

 For example, if the owner requires you to take care of their cat, you might mention how cute the cat is and how much you love animals.